 - Calculate the total amount per each range up to the max level and multiple by number of parts.

-Note: Data included in tables above are from September 2023 and not be up to date at the moment you are reading this blog.
+Note: Data included in tables above may not be up-to-date at the moment you are reading this blog.
 Please check the official government site.

 Simple example of income tax calculation